ZenoxSphere/ZS_100_Days_Of_Code/Daily Logs/Day2.md

 I am glad I decided to spend so much time learning git/github and markdown yesterday as it made editing my log and pushing to github very easy today, the next time I will need to learn more about git will be if i need to roll-back changes or clone the repo to my laptop.
 ### Files edited today
 * [Grade Calculator](https://github.com/ZenoxSphere/ZS_100_Days_Of_Code/blob/master/Code/Grade_Calculator/Grade_Calculator/Grade_Calculator.cpp)
-### Time spent (excluding writing and editing my logs)
+### Time spent
 Today - 1 hour 53 minutes

+Todays Logs - 40 minutes

-In Total - 4 hours 23 minutes
+In Total - 5 hours 3 minutes